tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

       subscription: "tremor-sub"
 ```

 We get the meta data as response that includes the message id and the acknowledgement id of the message.
+Configure the inbound trickle file to display the metadata received.

 **Response**: